Inés Arredondo: Biography

-Inés Camelo Arredondo was born to a middle-class family that grew poor later on; her father, Mario Camelo y Vega, was a liberal doctor, and Arredondo was the oldest of nine.
-She passed a large part of her childhood in the sugar plantation called "Eldorado" of her maternal grandfather Francisco Arredondo.
+Inés Camelo Arredondo was born in Culiacán, Sinaloa to a middle-class family that grew poor later on; her father, Mario Camelo y Vega, was a liberal doctor, and Arredondo was the oldest of nine.
+She passed a large part of her childhood in the Eldorado sugar plantation where her maternal grandfather Francisco Arredondo once worked.
 Between 1936 and 1944 she studied at the Colegio Montferrant in Culiacán, a school run by Spanish nuns.
 From 1945 to 1946 she studied at the Colegio Aquiles Serdán in Guadalajara.